d-kato/mbed-gr-libs/README.md

 ```

 ## Communication speed of SD card
 RZ/A2M communicates with SD speed class.
-If you need UHS speed class with RZ/A2M, please contact us from [here](https://www.renesas.com/jp/en/support/contact.html).
+If you need HS speed class or UHS speed class with RZ/A2M, please contact us from [here](https://www.renesas.com/jp/en/support/contact.html).
 GR-PEACH and GR-LYCHEE access an SD Card using SPI bus.
 Please refer to ``SdUsbConnect class`` for connection.